-What better way to store and play the hottest new CDs from RCA Records - like ZZ TOP's CD.
-ANTENNAthan with JVC's new XL-MC100 disc changer.
-Store you 100 favorite CDs up to 30 feet away and have alphanumeric digital display, remote control access to them with a wide range of programming functions And IVC's smart ephanumeric remote control always remembers the exact location of each disc - even when you forget.
+What better way to store and play the hottest new CDs from RCA Records - like ZZ TOP's CD, ANTENNA - than with JVC's new XL-MC100 disc changer.
+Store you 100 favorite CDs up to 30 feet away and have alphanumeric digital display, remote control access to them with a wide range of programming functions.
+And JVC's smart phanumeric remote control always remembers the exact location of each disc - even when you forget.

-ANTENNA live on January 15 on your local rock station.

-WIN a JVC XL-MCICO disc changer on the live ZZ TOP World Premiere or visit Tower Record and other participating retailers.
+HEAR the World Premiere of ZZ TOP's ANTENNA live on January 15, on your local rock station.
+WIV a JVC XL-MCICO disc changer on the live ZZ TOP' World Premiere or visit Tower Records and other participating retailers.

-GET ZZ TOP® ANTENNA
+GET ZZ TOP®'s ANTENNA at retailers on January 18.